Control Groups

 ########### END SUMMARY ###########

-What you can see is an overview of the configuration the tool will create for the machine.
-Note that because of the -N
+This way you can see an overview of the configuration the tool can create for the machine.
+Note that the configuration is not written because the -N option was used.
+This gives you the opportunity to decide whether the configuration is appropriate for the machine:

 $ storpool_cg conf -N system_limit=4G